 "What did I do to him?"
 Tag wants to know.
 "If he wanted to kill me, he should have made a better plan."

 Halle jerks in surprise, but doesn't say anything.
 Tag's face registers astonishment for a brief second before the expression disappears.
 "I didn't know Lord Halivere had a son."

 I shrug.
 "Probably to see if he can get information about his father's murder."

 Halle's breathing has slowed, and now he glares balefully up at my brother.
 "Are you going to slit my throat, too, assassin?"

 "My name is Tagaderis," Tag says.
 "Not assassin."

 I see something black and furious flash in Halle's eyes before he turns his head to me.
 "Domi, I can't believe… you… I can't… how long have you known he's my father's killer?"

 I just look at him.
 I don't really know what to say.
 Of course it was wrong of Tag to kill Lord Halivere, but it's not like I knew Halle was Lord Halivere's son until now.

 I voice this thought.

 Halle shakes his head in disgust.
 "So you'd let a murderer walk away, just because you know him?
-Just because you're his sister?"
+Just because he's your brother?"